william-Cross12/University-folder/module_1_programming_concepts/README.md

 week 9:    continued with game project I made a time stop ability and added some other features to make the game run a bit smoother      7 hours

+week 10:    easter break

+week 11:    easter break

+week 12:    on holiday

+week 13:    worked on the game, optimised it more, added better icons and more sound effects. added a treasure that you need to push to the exit when you kill a ghost with an item which gives you lots of points and started working on the presentation for it